 Thursday evenings, 7:45 – 9:15 pm

-We are living through an intensely confusing and contentious time.
-Many of us are seeking to find a greater sense of grounding in core virtues which can guide us, uplift us and inspire us to become the best persons we can be.
+In our confusing and contentious time, many are seeking to find a greater sense of grounding in core virtues that can guide us, uplift us, and inspire us to become the best persons we can be.
 For the Jewish world, asking such a focus is hardly new.
 Yet, in our time, we have the uncovering of a rich part of our Jewish heritage which was nearly lost to our people – the study and practice of Mussar.
-In large part inspired by the work of The Mussar Institute and other contemporary efforts at reclaiming Mussar for our day, an ever-expanding number of communities and individuals are bringing the study of Mussar teachings and their accompanying practice into their lives.
+In large part inspired by the work of The Mussar Institute and other contemporary efforts at reclaiming mussar for our day, an ever-expanding number of communities and individuals are bringing the study of Mussar teachings and their accompanying practice into their lives.

-In this 6-week series, we will taste the study and practice of some of the Mussar tradition’s wisdom for our lives in our times.
-Come travel the “Jewish Road to Character” along this journey into what be a profoundly meaningful and nourishing spiritual practice for our Jewish souls, hearts and minds.
+In this bi-weekly series, we will delve into the study and practice of some of the Mussar traditions wisdom for our lives in our times.
+Come travel the “Jewish Road to Character” along this journey into what be a profoundly meaningful and nourishing spiritual practice for our Jewish souls, hearts, and minds.

 Class size is limited!